qcjx96/qcjx96.github.io/_posts/2025-04-07-Dogme-Samurai.md

 ---
-title : Dogme 95 and the Samurai path description : date : 2025-04-07
+title : Dogme 95 and the Samurai Path description : date : 2025-04-07
 image :